jrliv/notes/CSharp/Notes/README.md

     dogObject.Bark();

-This would execute the <b>Bark()</b> method defined in the <b>Dog</b> class on the <b>dogObject</b>.
+This would execute the **Bark()** method defined in the **Dog** class on the **dogObject**.

 ### Static fields and methods

 As mentioned, the data members of a class represent the states of the objects.
-They are directly related to the instances (objects) of the class. <b>Static members</b> are fields and methods that are associated with a class but not an instance of a class.
+They are directly related to the instances (objects) of the class. **Static members** are fields and methods that are associated with a class but not an instance of a class.
 They can be used in another class without the need of creating an instance from the class they are implemented in.
-Obviously you will use the <b>static</b> keyword to define something that is static.
+Obviously you will use the **static** keyword to define something that is static.
 It's important to remember that static fields are initialized when the data type (the class) is used for the first time, during the execution of the program.

 ## Classes